 Cities as main actors for the energy transition

-This year’s EHPA forum zooms in on cities as main actors of the energy transition.
 An increasing share of humans live in cities.
-This trend requires no-pollution solutions to maintain local air quality, reduce the effect of heat islands and provide the fair share of cities in the fight against global warming.
-At the same time, cities have their own budgets and can act more directly and on the ground than national or European legislators.
-Cities thus become urban labs that can explore possible pathways towards zero emissions.
+This trend requires no-pollution solutions to maintain local air quality, reduce the effect of heat islands and provide the fair share of cities in the fight against climate change.

 EHPA promotes awareness and deployment of heat pump technology in Europe.
 All activities aim at creating a market environment that facilitates a faster deployment of heat pump technology to unleash its benefits on a European level: efficient heating and cooling using renewable energy.
 EHPA also coordinates the Heat Pump Keymark – a European certification scheme for all heat pumps, combination heat pumps and hot water heater.
 For more information, please visit: www.ehpa.org .